scotm/imagine/_posts/2015-01-10-chapter-nine-blood-land-and-oil.markdown

 > Pipe that oil in from the sea,
 > Pipe those profits – home to me.’

-[a]He then tells the audience: ‘Your wonderful Labourite government was real nice: thank God they weren’t socialists.’
+He then tells the audience: ‘Your wonderful Labourite government was real nice: thank God they weren’t socialists.’

 The ‘Labourite’ governments of the 1960s and 1970s certainly were not socialists.
 But today’s ‘Labourite government’ is truly beyond satire.
 While Harold Wilson occasionally issued threats – albeit empty threats – of nationalisation to the oil companies, Tony Blair is flown out by BP to inaugurate the opening of the new Andrew Field, on which trade unions are to be refused recognition.
 He then goes on to appoint the BP chief executive, Lord Simon, to the post of Minister of Trade in the New Labour government.